Now Accepting New Patients

 Dr. Dara Abraham, D.O.

 Dr. Dara Abraham is a board-certified osteopathic psychiatrist specializing in Adult ADHD, Women's Mental Health, and Mood Spectrum Disorders.
-She is a published contributor to ADDitude Magazine and Clinical Psychiatry News, and the founder of Dr. Dara Psychiatry in Philadelphia.
+She lives with ADHD and brings both clinical expertise and personal insight to her practice.

 Related Posts